 After coming to a sudden standstill temporarily in the second half of the 1980's, new significant changes were brought by the period between 1993 and 1998.
-In terms of actions taken against violation of law, amendment to the Criminal Code in 1993 was of great significance, which qualified infringement of copyright and related rights a crime (see Section 329/A of the Criminal Code (Btk.) set forth by Section 72 of Act XVII of 1993).
-Act VII of 1994 on the Amendments to Certain Laws of Industrial Property and Copyright, in accordance with international and legal harmonisation requirements, provided for overall reregulation of the protection of related rights of copyright-i.e. rights that performers, producers of phonograms and radio and television organisations were entitled to.
-Furthermore, the Act extended the duration of the protection of author's economic rights from fifty years to seventy years from the author's death, and the duration of protection of related rights from twenty to fifty years.
-In addition to that, the Act withdrew the rental and lending of computer programs, copies of motion picture works and phonogram works from the scope
+In terms of actions taken against violation of law, amendment to the Criminal Code in 1993 was of great significance, which qualified violation of copyright and related rights a crime (see Section 329/A of the Criminal Code (Btk.) set forth by Section 72 of Act XVII of 1993).
+Act VII of 1994 on the Amendments to Certain Laws of Industrial Property and Copyright, in accordance with international and legal harmonisation requirements, provided for overall reregulation of the protection of related rights of copyright - i.e. rights that performers, producers of phonograms and radio and television organisations were entitled to.
+Furthermore, the Act extended the duration of the protection of author's proprietary rights from fifty years to seventy years from the author's death, and the duration of protection of related rights from twenty to fifty years.
+In addition to that, the Act withdrew the rental and lending of computer programs, copies of film works and phonogram works from the scope of free use; and, it required, in addition to the author's consent, the approval of the producer of phonograms and performers for rental and lending of marketed copies of phonograms.
+It was also an important progress that the 1994 Amendment to the Copyright Act terminated the statutory licence granted to radio and television for broadcasting works already made public in unchanged form and broadcasting public performances, and thereby modernised rules on broadcasting contracts.
+Act LXXII of 1994 implemented partial modification of the Act.